 - If you are a non-resident of the U.S. it will be a little more difficult.
 You may have to pay one year up front or find a guarantor for the lease.

-- Having a pet, especially a larger do or multiple pets, will limit your options, especially in larger condominium buildings which have a pet policy.
+Having a pet, especially a larger dog or multiple pets, will limit your options, especially in larger condominium buildings which have a pet policy.
 In this case you may want to be a little flexible in your requirements.
 Something may have to give: the hardwood floors, inside laundry, view, etc.

 You may want to add an incentive to your offer.
 Maybe sign a two year lease if you feel you will be there for a while.
 Of course you would have to negotiate the lease rate for the second year, or you can request a second year option to be exercised before the expiry of the first year’s term.

 |Need Help?
 Have questions?
 Fill out the CONTACT FORM or call Jane at 310-351-9208